 To speak to a domestic violence advocate, call the Satellite Office at (405) 310-3131

 To speak to a sexual violence advocate, call the Rape Crisis Center at (405) 701-5660

 WRC began to offer court advocacy to victims of domestic violence in January of 1997.
-Staff and volunteers provide support and information about the proper use of the legal system, primarily the VPO (Victims Protective Order).
-Victims also will be given information to help in decision making regarding the lethality of the situation, as well as steps that may be taken to keep them and their children safe.
+Staff and volunteers provide support and information about the proper use of the legal system, primarily the Victim’s Protective Order (VPO) .

 There are two types of VPOs-Emergency and Permanent.
 An advocate can explain the difference between the two so that you can decide if one or both are right for you.
 Expect that filling out the VPO form and filing it at the courthouse will take 1-2 hours.
 Then 2 weeks after that date, you will be asked to return to court to see the judge for the final VPO hearing.
 An advocate will be with you the entire time.
 Sometimes people wonder if they need a lawyer to file a VPO and the answer is no. It is not mandatory to hire a lawyer but if you wish to hire one, they are valuable assets to have.
 The WRC and Legal Aid work together to provide attorneys at no cost (when available).

 Tenemos un Orden de Proteccion en espanol disponible tambien.